Avoiding fractional powers over the natural numbers: Some explicit rationals

 such that $\word_{7/4} = \varphi^\infty(0)$. \end{theorem}

 We do not have any intuition to explain the large value $k = 50847$.
 Indeed, to even guess this value one must compute several hundred thousand letters of $\word_{7/4}$.

-Let us look at a couple more rationals with denominator $5$.
+Let us look at a couple more rationals with denominator~$5$.
 For $\frac{6}{5}$ the correct value is $k = 1001$.
 However, the array obtained by partitioning $\word_{6/5}$ into rows of length $1001$, shown in Figure~\ref{6/5 array}, does not have constant columns but columns that become constant after $30$ rows.
-There is a transient prefix before the sequence appears as a subsequence, and when it does reappear it includes the transient.
-This word suggests a $1001$-uniform morphism $\varphi$, but we must build in the transient by defining $\varphi(0') = v \, \varphi(0)$ for some word $v$ whose first letter is $0'$.
+Subsequent rows suggest a certain $1001$-uniform morphism $\varphi$, but we must build in the earlier rows by defining $\varphi(0') = v \, \varphi(0)$ for some word $v$ whose first letter is~$0'$.
 Note that $\varphi$ is no longer uniform.
+We refer to the prefix $v$ as the \emph{transient}.
 Let $\tau$ be as before; $\tau(0') = 0$ and $\tau(n) = n$ for $n \in \Z_{\geq 0}$.
 Then we have the following.

 \begin{theorem} There exist words $u, v$ of lengths $|u| = 1001 - 1$ and $|v| = 29949$ such that $\word_{6/5} = \tau(\varphi^\infty(0'))$, where

 \end{theorem}